renatocassino/thumcno/README.md

 ^\/(?P<w>\d+)x(?P<h>\d+)\/(?P<q>\d{1,3})\/?
 /<width>x<height>/<quality>/?src=example_images/dubai.jpg

-;Ps: If you doesn't set any params in your regex, you can pass like $_GET param.
+Ps: If you doesn't set any params in your regex, you can pass like $_GET param.
+Ps2: If you are running in the terminal cli (php -S localhost:8080) you cannot see with the param "src".
 ```

 Bugs
 ---------------

-Send-me an email: <renatocassino@gmail.com>
+Send-me an email: < renatocassino@gmail.com >.